 - New organizational model with incentives that support team science

 To guide successful drug discovery or heart regeneration, the scientific community must gain a better understanding of the relationship within and among heart cells, both in health and disease.
 Gladstone scientists are working to illuminate the blueprint of the heart at every level: cellular, molecular, protein, genetic, functional, and regulatory.

 BioFulcrum Viral and Infectious Disease Research Program

 So far, antiviral drugs have been developed to target specific proteins produced by pathogens.
 While this approach is effective at first, the rate of replication and mutation of viral genomes can quickly lead to resistance.
-Scientists at Gladstone are taking an entirely different approach by identifying human host proteins that interact physically with viral and bacterial gene products in ways that are essential for microbial pathogenesis.
+Scientists at Gladstone are taking an entirely different approach by identifying the human proteins that are essential for viruses and bacteria to infect human cells.
 These proteins may serve as targets for the development of new classes of antiviral/bacterial drugs.